-Ph.D. student Veronica Newhart is presenting at the Computer Supported Cooperative Work and Social Computing (CSCW) 20th Annual Conference, held February 25-March 1 in Portland, Oregon.
+Ph.D. candidate Veronica Newhart's audio interview on Top of MIND with Julie Rose is available (Link).
+Ms Newhart also has presented at the Computer Supported Cooperative Work and Social Computing (CSCW) 20th Annual Conference, held February 25-March 1 in Portland, Oregon.
 The title of her paper, co-authored with Judith Olson (UCI Informatics), is "Social Rules for Going to School on a Robot."
 Their paper, presented in the Robots in Groups and Teams Workshop, suggests guidelines of social behavior for students using robots to interact with their classmates in group settings.
-Mr. Newhart, a fourth year student specializing in Language, Literacy, and Technology (LLT), researches emerging technologies to facilitate teaching and learning.
-Abstract
+Mr. Newhartresearches emerging technologies to facilitate teaching and learning.
+Paper Abstract

 Ph.D. student Soobin Yim's article "Web-Based Collaborative Writing in Second Language Contexts: Insights from Text Mining Approach", authored with Professor Mark Warschauer, has been published in Language Learning, and Technology (Abstract).
 A second article "Synchronous Writing in the Classroom: Undergraduates' Collaborative Practices and their Impact on Text Quality, Quantity, and Style", authored with Viet Vu, Professor Warschauer, and colleagues from the Department of Informatics, has also been accepted and will be presented at the 20th ACM conference on Computer-Supported Cooperative Work and Social Computing in February.